Chapter 11

 Luke nodded.

-"Well, commodore Skywalker, you can report, that inmate Solichor's behavior has given us some trouble during the first month of her imprisonment.
+"Well, commodore Skywalker, you can report, that inmate Solichor's behavior has given us some trouble during the first weeks of her imprisonment.
 She has been very aggressive and disobedient.
-She even has attacked some of my men, using a strange power to freeze their limps, or suffocate them from a distance.
+She even has attacked some of my men, using a strange power to freeze their movements or to suffocate them from a distance.
 Of course we have punished her for such this insubordination.
 I hope you understand, that I'm rather reluctant to give you permission to visit her."

 "I will report this, commander, but you have to allow me to talk to her in person none the less."